fabiokung/heroku-buildpack-fakesu/Readme.md

+# WARNING: this is currently (and unfortunately) unmaintained

+I left the code available here to hopefully inspire other people.

 # (fake) su

 Heroku buildpack that creates a chroot jail, and allows users to run commands as (fake)**root** inside it.